DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

 Now, obtain the consumer key and secret for the app, and encode them.

-1. In the apps list, select the app that you just created
+1. In the apps list, select the app that you just created.

 2. Click on the show button under Consumer Key and Consumer Secret.
+The "Consumer Key" is sometimes referred to as the "Client ID" or client_id.

 3. Copy the values and store them somewhere safe.